ZgzInfinity/OutRun/README.md

 * Acceleration: Left Control.
 * Braking: Left Alt.
-* Turning left: left arrow of the cursor.
+* Turning left: Left arrow of the cursor.
-* Turning right: right arrow of the cursor.
+* Turning right: Right arrow of the cursor.
+* Up gears: Z.
+* Down gear: Right control
-* Select an option: enter.
+* Select an option: Enter.
-* exit the game during the navigation in the interface, pause the game while the player is driving: esc.
+* exit the game during the navigation in the interface, pause the game while the player is driving: Esc.

 &nbsp;